Harris County Criminal Trespass Lawyers

 - Class A misdemeanors are punishable by up to one year in jail, and/or a fine up to $4,000.

 Take your Criminal Trespass Charge Seriously

 Individuals often taken criminal trespass charges lightly, however that is a mistake because the possible penalties are very serious.
-If you are charged with criminal trespass in the counties of Harris, Montgomery, Fort Bend, Waller, Brazoria, Liberty or Galveston, protect your rights by retaining the experienced Houston criminal defense lawyers at James G. Sullivan & Associates.
+If you are charged with criminal trespass in the counties of Harris and Fort Bend, protect your rights by retaining the experienced Houston criminal defense lawyers at James G. Sullivan & Associates.

 James Sullivan graduated from Gerry Spence’s Trial Lawyers College, the most selective and prestigious trial advocacy program in America.
 Sullivan has a proven record of defending people from all walks of life, faiths and countries in courts throughout Texas.

 Contact James Sullivan at 281-546-6428 for a free confidential consultation.